farisNassif/FourthYear_TheoryOfAlgorithims/Overview/overview.md

 The arguments were implemented with help from the `GetOpt::Long` module.
 This allows quick definitions of Unix-like interface options into the program.

-The Arguments could be declared and assigned to a character, in my case, after research [[2]](https://www.gnu.org/software/libc/manual/html_node/Getopt-Long-Option-Example.html) they were implemented as an array and associated with a single character meaning it could be utilized and delegated to a single Switch statement.
+The Arguments can be declared and assigned to a character, in my case, after reading about the topic [[2]](https://www.gnu.org/software/libc/manual/html_node/Getopt-Long-Option-Example.html), I implemented them as an array and associated the argument with a single character, meaning it could be utilized and delegated to a single Switch statement.
 Another benefit is that it could be specified whether to expect an additional argument, like in the case for both `--hashfile` and `--hashstring`.

 ```C
         static struct option long_options[] = {